freundma/can-ids/README.md

 # can-ids

-This repository contains implementations of X-CANIDS by Jeong et al. It is recommended to read the paper before using the repository:
+This repository contains implementations of X-CANIDS by Jeong et al.[3] It is recommended to read the paper before using the repository.
+It is also recommended to read my [master's thesis](https://osm.hpi.de/theses/master) in the context of which this code was written.

-Jeong, Seonghoon, et al. "X-CANIDS: Signal-Aware Explainable Intrusion Detection System for Controller Area Network-Based In-Vehicle Network." arXiv preprint arXiv:2303.12278 (2023).

 ## Structure
 It is split into three sub parts: x-canids, x-canids-bytes, and x-mvbids.

 The first one contains the implementation of X-CANIDS for signal-translated CAN datasets.
-It is specialized to the datasets [SynCAN](https://github.com/etas/SynCAN) by Hanselmann et al. [1] and [ROAD](https://0xsam.com/road/) by Bridges et al. [2].
+It is specialized to the datasets [SynCAN](https://github.com/etas/SynCAN) by Hanselmann et al. [2] and [ROAD](https://0xsam.com/road/) by Bridges et al. [1].
 However, it can also be adapted easily to other datasets.
 The second one contains an adaption to the byte-based datasets of [ROAD](https://0xsam.com/road/).
 The third one contains an adaption of the method to MVB data.
-The used MVB data is proprietary and cannot be provied.
+The used MVB data is proprietary and cannot be provided.

 All three types of IDS follow the same general pattern of execution:
 1. extract_constant_signals.py -> indentify constant signals